Launch Recite Me assistive technology

 Polling Places and Polling Districts Review

-Milton Keynes City Council is carrying out a Polling District and Polling Places Review (PDR) pursuant to the provisions of Schedule A1 of the Representation of the People Act 1983 (as amended) and the Electoral Registration and Administration Act 2013.
+Milton Keynes City Council carried out a Polling District and Polling Places Review (PDR) pursuant to the provisions of Schedule A1 of the Representation of the People Act 1983 (as amended) and the Electoral Registration and Administration Act 2013.

 A PDR ensures that the arrangements of polling districts, polling places and polling stations allow electors to cast their votes as easily and conveniently as is reasonably practicable, taking account of the boundaries of the city wards and parliamentary constituencies.
 It will also ensure polling districts and polling places align with our new city warding patterns.

-The Review will be conducted in accordance with the terms of reference contained in this document.
-It is not a review of city ward boundaries or the Parliamentary constituency boundaries.
+The Review was conducted in accordance with the terms of reference contained in this document.
+It was not a review of city ward boundaries or the Parliamentary constituency boundaries.

 The review process began with the publication of a Notice of Review on Wednesday 18 June 2025, inviting comments on our draft recommendations for 12 weeks from Thursday 19 June until Thursday 11 September 2025.